FabricMC/fabric-docs/develop/codecs.md

 Sometimes it is useful to have a codec that uses *itself* to decode specific fields, for example when dealing with certain recursive data structures.
 In vanilla code, this is used for `Text` objects, which may store other `Text`s as children.
 Such a codec can be constructed using `Codecs#createRecursive`.

-For example, let's try to serialize a simply-linked list.
+For example, let's try to serialize a singly-linked list.
 This way of representing lists consists of a bunch of nodes that hold both a value and a reference to the next node in the list.
 The list is then represented by its first node, and traversing the list is done by following the next node until none remain.
 Here is a simple implementation of nodes that store integers.

 ```java
 public record ListNode(int value, ListNode next) {}